HirschLabUMN/CHIP-NMC/README.md

-# CHIP-NMC: an application for _C_orn _H_ybrid and Inbred Prediction of Nixtamalization Moisture Content
+# CHIP-NMC: an application for <ins>C</ins>orn Hybrid and Inbred Prediction of Nixtamalization Moisture Content